sanmi-jacob/ecom-rds-terraform/README.md

 # I AM
  I have completed this task as required.
 To start I created a IAM role and attached policies to this include    ECS tasks execution and S3  access.
 Please note that I have used services for ECS and S3 policies including S3: Access i.e  Get Object, Put Object and delete Object .

-Container
-A container with base image Nginx also created and port 80 OPEN

 # VPC
 # I created a VPC which has public and private subnets which is created in 2 AZs for high availability